Feastables: History

-In 2021, Jimmy Donaldson (MrBeast) involved Jim Murray, formerly the president of Rxbar, in the creation of Feastables.
+In 2021, Jimmy "MrBeast" Donaldson involved Jim Murray, formerly the president of Rxbar, in the creation of Feastables.
 Murray subsequently became a co-founder and the CEO of the company.
 The company was incorporated on July 8, 2021.

 The launch was accompanied by a sweepstakes campaign offering over $1 million in prizes.
 Ten grand prize winners were offered the opportunity to compete for a chocolate factory in a future MrBeast video, referencing Charlie and the Chocolate Factory.
 The video, released in June 2022, featured Gordon Ramsay as a cake judge and included a $500,000 cash prize.
 Competitive eaters Matt Stonie and Joey Chestnut made appearances in the video.
 On February 2, 2022, Feastables announced partnerships with Turtle Beach Corporation and Roccat to provide prizes for the sweepstakes.
 In its initial months, Feastables reportedly achieved $10 million in chocolate bar sales.

 In March 2023, Donaldson faced criticism after asking fans on Twitter to "clean up" Feastables displays in stores, offering entry into a $5,000 raffle for providing proof.
 This prompted accusations of exploiting fans for unpaid labor.

 Initially available at Walmart, Feastables expanded to other retail locations in May 2023.
 The brand was launched in the UK in July 2023 and expanded to Australia and New Zealand in September 2023.
 Expansion into South Africa occurred in October 2023.

 On October 2, 2023, Feastables entered into a partnership with the Charlotte Hornets, becoming their official jersey patch sponsor for the 2023–24 NBA season and introducing a new logo.
 This partnership has since ended.